MudroadWhite/New-Principia/notes/designs.md

 # Design on Theorems and Propositions

 ## Definitions and Theorems
-Definitions and theorems are being used, not because of their *literal meaning*, but because of their availability to nicely represent a proposition, just like a "class" or a "structure" in typical programming languages.
+`Definition`s and `Theorem`s are being used, not because of their *literal meaning*, but because of their ability to nicely represent a proposition, just like a "class" or a "structure" in typical programming languages.

-Definitions are used to define primitive propositions and "definitions" in Principia.
+`Definition`s are used to define primitive propositions and "definitions" in Principia.
 As the `Definition` mechanic being interfering with the foundation for Principia, Principia's `Definition`s are immediately `Admitted` without any proofs.
 Whether we should provide definitions with proofs should be considered in the future.

 Theorems are used to define theorems in Principia.
 You have to prove them and end with `Qed`s.